Click + to open a section; click – to close.

 If you wish to make a donation of publicly-traded securities, please contact our Chief Financial Officer here to receive transfer instructions.

 If you have “closely held” stock that is not publicly traded and wish to set up a donor-advised fund or an endowment, an option to consider is donating such stock to the San Diego Seniors Community Foundation.
 In consultation with your professional tax advisor, you may be eligible for a substantial tax deduction with no cash out-of-pocket.
-SDSCF will hold the stock until it is either converted to publically traded stock, or until a “liquidation event” such as the sale of the company.
+SDSCF will hold the stock until it is either converted to publicly traded stock, or until a “liquidation event” such as the sale of the company.

 If you wish to donate closely-held stock, please contact our CFO or our CEO to set up a meeting.